The-Marcy-Lab-School/swe-8-3-mvc-rest-api/README.md

 - [ ] A collection of objects is managed by the server API
 - [ ] Every object in the collection has a unique `id` and at least two (2) additional properties

-* Interactions with the data is provided by a `class` with at least:
+* Interactions with the data are provided by a `class` with at least:

   - [ ] a `static` method to **create** a new resource.
   - [ ] a `static` method to **read** existing resources (either all or one at a time).